 Louise Cutler’s latest paintings combine her love of gardening and fashion design.
-She studied fashion design at the International Academy of Merchandise and Design in Chicago and studied tailoring during her junior and senior year at Dunbar Vocational High School.
+She studied fashion design at the International Academy of Merchandise and Design in Chicago and graduated with a tailoring certificate from Dunbar Vocational High School.
 Drawing has always come naturally for her; as a child, she drew continually.
-In grade school, her desks were filled with pencil and crayon drawings of homes, cars, playgrounds, and people.
+In grade school, her desks were often filled with pencil and crayon drawings of homes, cars, playgrounds, and people.
 She loved making images using clay and would often create an entire world.
 Her imagination was her way of escaping some of the harsh realities of life while growing up in the early sixties in urban America.
 “Even as a child, I knew art would forever be a part of my life.”

 Ms. Cutler was in studio arts her first two years of high school and did extraordinarily well; she was chosen to participate in a summer arts program for exceptional high school art students.
 The program paid students to study at a college and produce art over the summer.
 She loved it and would have continued if not for an abrupt transfer to a new school.
-Gardening came a little later in her life; it wasn’t until after she had married her wonderful husband and mate.
-They lived in a lovely home in Evanston, IL.
-There she discovered her love for gardening and her green thumb.
+Gardening came a little later in her life; it wasn’t until after she had married her wonderful husband and mate she discovered her love for gardening and her green thumb.